 Stroke Index in 18-hole play

-Stroke indexes are used to assign handicap strokes that golfers receive in handicap rounds: stroke play net, Stableford net, etc. Handicap strokes are assigned to individual holes in the order of their indexes, starting from the most difficult hole (SI = 1).
+Stroke indexes are used to assign handicap strokes that golfers receive in handicap rounds: stroke play net, Stableford net, etc. According to the Rules of Handicapping the handicap strokes are assigned to individual holes in the order of their indexes, starting from the most difficult hole (SI = 1).
 This means that:

 The players with a handicaps between 18 and 36, receive one stroke on all holes, and subsequent strokes are allocated to holes according to their indexes in ascending order.
 As a consequence of this: